SVENGroup/openapi-to-pdf/docs/ProgrammaticUsage.md

 You can use the `generatePdf` function to generate a PDF file similar to when using the cli.

 This function returns a promise to a `Buffer<ArrayBufferLike>` which is the PDF's file contents.
-This can then be saved to the local storage for further use or even saved externally through an object storage service like S3.
+This can then be saved to the local storage for further use or even saved externally to an object storage service like S3.

 ### Example: